kai0511/drug_repositioning/README.md

-# psychiatric_disorders_prediction
+# Drug repositioning for psychiatric_disorders
-predict prob of psychiatric disorders using drug expression profile
+Drug repurposing for psychiatric disorders using drug expression profile